WeblateOrg/weblate/docs/admin/upgrade.rst

 Notable configuration or dependencies changes:

 * Python versions older than 3.5 are no longer supported, see :ref:`py3`
+* There are several new checks included in the :setting:`CHECK_LIST`.

 .. seealso:: :ref:`generic-upgrade-instructions`